Yenisey Governorate: General information

-In 1724 the Yeniseysk Province based on Yeniseysk was established within the Siberian Governorate, disestablished in 1775.
-Its extents approximately corresponded to the future Yeniseysk Governorate.
+In 1724 the Yeniseysk Province based on Yeniseysk was established within the Siberia Governorate, and disestablished in 1775.
+Its extents approximately corresponded to the future Yeniseysk Governorate (1822–1925).

-The Governorate was established on January 26 (February 7), 1822 when the territory of Siberia General Governorate was divided into two governorates general: West-Siberian and East-Siberian according to the decree of Alexander I "On the division of Siberia into two general governments" of the administrative reform under the project of Mikhail Speransky.
+The Governorate was established on when the territory of Siberia General Governorate was divided into two Governorate-Generals: West-Siberian and East-Siberian according to the decree of Alexander I "On the division of Siberia into two general governments" of the administrative reform under the project of Mikhail Speransky.